 We arrived in the small town of Xpujil on a hot and sticky afternoon, having thoroughly enjoyed our short road trip from Bacalar, to find that our hotel (the downright delightful Hotel Casa Maya en Calakmul) needed a few more hours to prepare our room.

-After heading briefly into town and splitting half a chicken for lunch, we decided to check out Becan, which–as it turns out–is located practically around the corner from where we were staying and should’ve been on our radar in the first place.
+After heading briefly into town and splitting half a chicken for lunch, we decided to check out the Becan ruins, which–as it turns out–is located practically around the corner from where we were staying and should’ve been on our radar in the first place.

 Table of Contents